microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/removeaccessapplyaction.md

 ---
 title: "removeAccessApplyAction resource type"
-description: "Type of accessReviewApplyAction that indicates removing access to a resource of those denied in an access review of that resource."
+description: "Removes access to a resource for those denied in an access review."
 author: "isabelleatmsft"
 localization_priority: Normal
 ms.prod: "governance"